Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 Toronto Maple Leafs History

-The Toronto Maple Leafs have 13 Stanley Cup Championships and six division championships, with more than 60 former players, coaches and executives in the Hockey Hall of Fame.
+The Toronto Maple Leafs have 13 Stanley Cup Championships and seven division championships, with more than 60 former players, coaches and executives in the Hockey Hall of Fame.
 The Maple Leafs were one of the NHL's founding teams in 1917.
 They originally were known as the Arenas and then the St. Patricks before taking their current name in 1927 after Conn Smythe bought the franchise.

 The team won two Stanley Cup Championships in the NHL's first five years and returned to the finals in 1932 behind the "Kid Line" of eventual Hall of Famers Charlie Conacher, Joe Primeau, and Busher Jackson.
 In 1942, they defeated the Detroit Red Wings in seven games to win the first of five Stanley Cup Championships under coach Hap Day.
 The addition the following year of center Ted Kennedy helped the Leafs maintain their dominance, and resulted in another title in 1951.